saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 # Summary
 [summary]: #summary

-Engage with Salt community to get feedback on working group
+Engage with the Salt community to get feedback on working groups

 # Motivation
 [motivation]: #motivation